captionpoint/captionpoint-plays/TWO-TRAINS-RUNNING.md

 Let me get some sugar, Risa.
 ---
 ## HOLLOWAY:
-Things done quieted down over there now with Prophet Samuel gone.
+Things done quieted down over there
 ---
+now with Prophet Samuel gone.
+---
 ## WEST:
 It took seven hours to bury him.
 ---
 ## HOLLOWAY:
-Hey, West, tell him that wasn't nothing like Patchneck Red.
+Hey, West, tell him that wasn't
 ---
+nothing like Patchneck Red.
+---
 ## WEST:
 I ain't never seen nothing like that.
+---
 The way them people carried on it was sinful.
+---
 I buried that boy Begaboo but it wasn't nothing like that.
-There was just as many people, but they was respectful.
-Them niggers come to bury Patchneck Red act like it was a party.
 ---
+There was just as many people,
+---
+but they was respectful.
+---
+Them niggers come to bury Patchneck Red
+---
+act like it was a party.
+---
 ## STERLING:
 Here's your twenty dollars, Wolf.
+---
 Hey, Risa hold this for me.
 ---
 ## RISA:
 What's that?
 ---
 ## STERLING:
 That's my money.
+---
-All five hundred and sixty- two dollars of it.
+All five hundred and sixty-
+two dollars of it.
+---
 Hold it for me I'll be right back.
-(STERLING exits.)

 ---
+template: noise door opening and closing
+---
 ## WOLF:
 Risa, what's going on with you and Sterling?
+---
+Something going on.
+---
+Don't get me wrong now,
+---
-Some- thing going on.
-Don't get me wrong now, I ain't said nothing wrong with it.
+I ain't said nothing wrong with it.
+---
 You know me.
+---
 I live and let live.
+---
 I think it's nice.
 ---
 ## RISA:
 Wolf, ain't nobody paying you no mind.
 ---
 ## WOLF:
 Naw, Sterling's alright with me.
+---
 He act kind of crazy sometime.
+---
 But he alright with me.
+---
 I think it's nice.
-(MEMPHIS enters, singing.
-He has been drinking.)
 ---
+template: noise
+Memphis singing outside
+---
+template: noise
+door opening and closing
+---
+template: song
 ## MEMPHIS:

-We don't care what Mama don't allow
+We don't care what Mama don't allow.

-We gonna barrelhouse anyhow
+We gonna barrelhouse anyhow.
+---
 Hey Hey Holloway.
+---
 You know the Brass Rail down there by the courthouse?
+---
+Man they got a barmaid down there
+---
-Man they got a bar- maid down there you can stand up right next to Risa.
+you can stand up right next to Risa.
+---
 She gonna wait on me till I come back.
+---
 She down there now.
+---
 I told her I'll be back.
+---
 She get off at seven o'clock.
+---
+I left the courthouse,
+---
-I left the courthouse, stopped down there and got me a few drinks.
+stopped down there and got me a few drinks.
+---
 Hey hey Risa, fix me something to eat.
+---
+Holloway I took that twenty dollars
+---
+and threw it in the river
+---
-Holloway I took that twenty dollars and threw it in the river right down there in the Monongahela
+right down there in the Monongahela
 River.
+---
 I went and stood on the Brady Street Bridge
+---
 I didn't just let it drop.
+---
+I took and tied a rock around
+it
+---
-I took and tied a rock around it and threw it just like Aunt Ester say.
+and threw it just like Aunt Ester say.
+---
 She told me if I do that everything be alright.
+---
 And she was right too.
+---
+She told me,
+---
-She told me, "If you can't fight the fire, don't mess with it."
+"If you can't fight the fire,
+---
+don't mess with it."
+---
 Only I'm ready to fight it now.
+---
+Hey, West look here
+---
-Hey, West look here I went down there to the courthouse ready to fight for that twenty-five thousand dollars I want for my property.
+I went down there to the courthouse
+---
+ready to fight for that
+---
+twenty-five thousand dollars
+---
+I want for my property.
+---
 I wasn't taking no fifteen.
+---
-I wasn't taking no
+I wasn't taking no twenty.

-twenty.
+---
 I want twenty-five thousand.
+---
-They told me, "Well, Mr. Lee . we got a clause, and the city is prepared to put into motion"—that's the part I like, "prepared to put into motion"—"the securing of your property at sixteen twenty-one Wylie Avenue"--they had the address right and everything—"for the sum of thirty-five thousand dol- lars."
+They told me, "Well, Mr. Lee . we got a clause,
+---
+and the city is prepared to
+put into motion"
+---
+that's the part I like,
+---
+"prepared to put into motion"
+---
+"the securing of your property at
+---
+sixteen twenty-one Wylie Avenue"
+---
+they had the address right and everything
+---
+"for the sum of
+---
+thirty-five thousand dollars."
+---
 I liked to fell over.
+---
+The lawyer standing there,
+---
-The lawyer standing there, he know I'm mad and he ready to fight it.
+he know I'm mad and he ready to fight it.
+---
 I told him, "Don't you say a word.
+---
 Don't you open your mouth."
+---
 Thirty-five thousand dollars!
+---
 I started to go up and tell my wife.
+---
 She up there.
+---
 She up there at the house.
+---
-She come back to get her things and ended up staying.
+She come back to get her things
+---
+and ended up staying.
+---
 I moved out.
+---
 She moved back in and I moved out.
+---
+Told her I had something to do
+---
-Told her I had something to do and if she be there when I get back—if I get back—then we can sit down and talk.
+and if she be there when I get back
+---
+if I get back
+---
+then we can sit down and talk.
+---
 You know what I'm gonna do?
+---
 Aunt Ester clued me on this one.
+---
 I went up there and told her my whole life story.
+---
+She say, "If you drop the ball,
+---
-She say, "If you drop the ball, you got to go back and pick it up.
-Ain't no need in keeping running, cause if you get to the end zone it ain't gonna be a touchdown."
+you got to go back and pick it up.
+---
+Ain't no need in keeping running,
+---
+cause if you get to the end zone
+---
+it ain't gonna be a touchdown."
+---
-She didn't say it in them words but that's what she meant.
+She didn't say it in them words
+---
+but that's what she meant.
+---
+Told me
+---
-To l d me "You got to go back and pick up the ball."
+"You got to go back and pick up the ball."
+---
 That's what I'm gonna do.
+---
-I'm going back to Jackson and see Stovall.
+I'm going back to Jackson and
+see Stovall.
+---
 If he ain't there, then I'm gonna see his son.
+---
+He enjoying his daddy's benefits
+---
-He enjoying his daddy's benefits he got to carry his daddy's weight.
+he got to carry his daddy's weight.
+---
 I'm going on back up to Jackson and pick up the ball.
-(He notices the sign on the menu board.)
+---
 "Funeral for Hambone Saturday One O'Clock."
+---
 Hambone dead?
 ---
 He dead?